-In order to help address the issues affecting our current health system, the AHIP Foundation’s Institute for Health Systems Solutions (IHSS) and the Coalition to Transform Advanced Care (C-TAC) have formed a partnership—The Advanced Care Project (ACP)—to improve care for patients with advanced illness and their families.
+In order to help address the issues affecting our current health system, the AHIP Foundation and the Coalition to Transform Advanced Care (C-TAC) have formed a partnership—The Advanced Care Project (ACP)—to improve care for patients with advanced illness and their families.

 The ACP brings together a select group of health plans, employers, health systems and clinicians to: